dhawal20/Aircraft-Routing/README.md

 # **About Code**

 All the codes are written in a Python notebook.
 The packages requirements are minimal and majorly standard packages are only used.
-Psuedo codes for the implementation can be found in the supplementary material of the paper; link https://ars.els-cdn.com/content/image/1-s2.0-S2941198X24000290-mmc1.pdf.
+Psuedo codes for the implementation can be found in the supplementary material of the paper.

 **Data Folder**
 Folder Data contains all the data set required to test the models.